Prediction of ferroelectric superconductors with reversible superconducting diode effect

 \textit{Conclusions.---} In summary, we have proposed a microscopic mechanism for ferroelectric reversible SDE using monolayer CuNb$_2$Se$_4$ as a model system.
 In addition to CuNb$_2$Se$_4$, we expect ferroelectricity can widely exist in 2D superconductors.
-In particular, sliding ferroelectricity has been shown to be ubiquitous in 2D vdW stacked layers, where the layer polarization can be switched by the in-plane interlayer sliding \cite{wu_intrinsic_2016,li_binary_2017, yang_origin_2018,wu_sliding_2021,yasuda_stacking-engineered_2021,vizner_stern_interfacial_2021,wang2021interfacial}.
+In particular, sliding ferroelectricity has been shown to be ubiquitous in 2D vdW stacked layers, where the layer polarization can be switched by the in-plane interlayer sliding \cite{wu_intrinsic_2016,li_binary_2017, yang_origin_2018,wu_sliding_2021,yasuda_stacking-engineered_2021,vizner_stern_interfacial_2021,wang_interfacial_2022}.
 Thus, a superconducting vdW bilayer can naturally host coexisting superconductivity and ferroelectricity.
 A promising candidate is bilayer MoTe$_2$ in the $T_d$ structure, which carries the sliding ferroelectricity and becomes superconducting at $T_c \sim 2 $K \cite{rhodes_enhanced_2021}.
 The bilayer $T_d - $MoTe$_2$ has Rashba spin splittings \cite{cui_transport_2019}, and an in-plane magnetic field can effectively break the time-reversal symmetry.
 As in CuNb$_2$Se$_4$, ferroelectricity controls the sign of the Rashba spin splittings as well as the SDE in the bilayer $T_d - $MoTe$_2$.
 With the recent rapid developments in the study of 2D ferroelectric materials and nonreciprocal superconducting transport, we anticipate that our proposed ferroelectric reversible SDE should soon be experimentally realizable.
+In a broader prospective, our work establishes a new type of superconductors, in which ferroelectricity acts as a tuning knob in controlling the superconductivity properties.
+Further theoretical, computational and experimental works are expected to substantially broaden the material candidates and device functionalities of ferroelectric superconductors.

-\textit{Acknowledgments.---} This work is supported by National Key R$\&$D Program of China (No. 2018YFA0703700), the National Natural Science Foundation of China (Nos.
+\textit{Acknowledgments.---} This work is supported by National Key R$\&$D Program of China (No. 2018YFA0703700, 2021YFA1401300), the National Natural Science Foundation of China (Nos.
 91964203, 62104171, 62104172 and 62004142), the Strategic Priority Research Program of Chinese Academy of Sciences (No. XDB44000000), the Natural Science Foundation of Hubei Province, China (No. 2021CFB037), and the Fundamental Research Funds for the Central Universities (No. 2042021kf0067).
 The numerical calculations in this paper have been done on the supercomputing system in the Supercomputing Center of Wuhan University.